On his computer at home, Apolo Anton Ohno posted a sticky note where he’d jotted down three words: “process over prize.”

 - What are some of your self-sabotaging money mindsets or practices?

-“It really starts with talking about it in a way that is healthy and open,” Ohno said.
+“It really starts with talking about it in a way that is open,” Ohno says.
 “When you can remove the emotion and instead focus on the mechanics, that’s where it gets exciting.”

 Featured individual is a paid spokesperson and not a client of PCAC and does not make any endorsements or recommendations about securities offerings or investment strategy.
 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 Keep in mind that investing involves risk.
 The value of your investment will fluctuate over time and you may gain or lose money.